Indrani Wijebandara: Career

 The primary school music teacher Eva Perera was the first to recognize her singing ability.
 She was the student who presented by Musaeus College to the 'Kokila Battle Poetry Competition' organized by the Young Buddhist Association.
 She became the first on the island.
 She was able to accompany singer Susil Premaratne on the song Somnasa Ho Santhapaya as well as sing in Sri Chandraratne Manawasinghe's radio dramas.
 After the introduction to Sunil Shantha at the age of 12 by Father Marcelline Jayakody, she joined the special singing programs to mark the 25th anniversary of the radio.
 She entered the stage with the play Sakunthala which was staged at the school.
 She was also the lead singer of the choir of the next play, Sirisangabo.

 As a child artist when she joined with 'Sarasawathi Mandapaya' at Radio Ceylon led by Karunaratne Abeysekera.

 Her voice was heard on the radio world in a song in the radio drama Esala Sanda by K.A.W.
 Perera, a family friend and later a popular filmmaker.
 Her first song was Thun Loka Guru Budu Sasi Piya.
 At the same time, the song Somnasa Saha Santhapaya became very popular where she sang with Susil Premaratne.
 Under the guidance of Sarath Wimalaweera as well as Susil Premaratne, she was allowed to sing on a Columbia Records album.
 Thilakasiri Fernando was her supporting singer.

 Later, Indrani sang the popular song Ayubowan Vasanawan on a Columbia record to Abeysekera's lyrics.
-At a young age, she was blessed with the company of lyricists such as Dunston de Silva, W. D. Amaradeva, Edwin Samaradiwakara, Sri Chandraratne Manawasinghe and Mahagama Sekara.
+At a young age, she benefitted from the company of lyricists such as Dunston de Silva, W. D. Amaradeva, Edwin Samaradiwakara, Sri Chandraratne Manawasinghe and Mahagama Sekara.
 When she was a student at Devi Balika, she was invited to sing for movies.